HL7/davinci-atr/input/pagecontent/spec.md

 The requirements and expectations described here are not intended to be exhaustive.
 Producers and Consumers could potentially support additional resources and extensions, etc.  The purpose of this implementation guide is to establish a baseline of expected behavior and data elements that communication partners can rely on and then build from.
 Future versions of this specification will evolve based on implementer feedback.

+#### Claiming Conformance

+Producers and Consumers asserting conformance to this implementation guide have to implement the requirements outlines in [Producer Capability Statement](CapabilityStatement-davinci-atr-producer.html) and [Consumer Capability Statement](CapabilityStatement-davinci-atr-consumer.html) respectively.
+The following definition of MUST SUPPORT is to be used in the implementation of the requirements.

+##### MUST SUPPORT Definition

+* Producers SHALL be capable of populating all data elements as specified by the profiles and are returned using the specified APIs in the capability statement.
+* Consumers SHALL be capable of processing resource instances containing the MUST SUPPPORT data elements without generating an error or causing the application to fail.
+In other words Consumers SHOULD be capable of displaying the data elements for human use or storing it for other purposes.
+* In situations where information on a particular data element is not present and the reason for absence is unknown, Producers SHALL NOT include the data elements in the resource instance returned from executing the API requests.
+* When accessing Member Attribution Lists, Consumers SHALL interpret missing data elements within resource instances as data not present in the Producer's system.

 #### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of Memeber Attribution List interactions.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of Member Attribution List interactions.
 The implementation guide supports two versions of FHIR: [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}) and profiles for both are listed for each interaction.
 This version of the specification does not (yet) provide guidance for DSTU2 resources.

 The full set of profiles defined in this implementation guide can be found by following the links on the [FHIR Artifacts](artifacts.html) page.